zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

     - The token should not be used just because it was supplied on the command line.

-- Zowe should ignore any authentication order property that is specified in a environment variable (unlike most other connection properties).
+- Zowe client options can be specified in a configuration file, on the command line, or in an environment variable.
+Technically, the authentication order could be specified in an environment variable, but as a best practice, customers should **NOT** use an environment variable to specify the desired authentication order.

-  - A single environment variable property would override **every** authentication order property specified in **every** profile within the user's zowe.config.json file.
-The most likely customer use of this property will be to specify a different authentication order for different profiles.
+  - A single environment variable property would be applied to **every** profile within the user's zowe.config.json file.
+The most likely customer use of an authentication order property will be to specify a different authentication order for different profiles.
 A single environment variable would likely defeat the primary purpose of enabling a user to specify a different authentication order for different profiles.

 - The authentication order **could** be specified on the command line.
 However, in the initial implementation of this feature, Zowe CLI will **NOT** implement a command line option for the authentication order.